nhsd-a2si/a2si-capacity-dos-proxy/README.md

-# a2si-dos-wrapper
+# a2si-dos-proxy
 This application primarily acts as a proxy between a DoS client and the DoS system itself.

 It only takes additional processing when handling a Check Capacity Summary Response, the SOAP response to a DoS SOAP request of CheckCapacitySummary.

-When processing CheckCapacitySummaryResponse the wrapper uses the service id of each ServiceCareSummaryDestination element in the response and calls the Capacity Service requesting Capacity Information for that specific Service Id.
+When processing CheckCapacitySummaryResponse the proxy uses the service id of each ServiceCareSummaryDestination element in the response and calls the Capacity Service requesting Capacity Information for that specific Service Id.